Mommrie/APAI3010_group5_mast3r/README.md

 # APAI3010_group5_mast3r
 This is the repo for APAI3010 project of group 25, cite and repair [MAST3R](https://github.com/naver/mast3r).

-## Here is how you can correctly run the process of this project:
+## Here is how you can correctly run the pipeline of this project:
 ### step 1: clone this repo and create a conda environment:
 ```bash
 git clone https://github.com/Mommrie/APAI3010_group5_mast3r.git